Attorneys Braje & Payne Appear Before Indiana Supreme Court

 Arguing for the Defendant, Mr. Braje and Mr. Payne submitted that the lower court’s ruling should remain in place and the evidence in question should be deemed inadmissible given that the members of law enforcement involved refused to provide testimony by way of deposition and asserted their Fifth Amendment rights against self-incrimination.
 The Supreme Court has now taken the matter under advisement and will be issuing their ruling within the next few months.
 The case number for this matter is 46S04-1509-CR-552.

-By BrajeNelson 14 Aug, 2016
+by BrajeNelson 14 August 2016

-By BrajeNelson 19 May, 2016
+by BrajeNelson 19 May 2016